reemaalsheikh/FinalSubittail-Lambah/README.md

 Relations:

-- User and Tutor (one to one)
+- User and Tutor (one to one).
-- User and Student (one to one)
+- User and Student (one to one).
-- Student and Course (many to many)
+- Student and Course (many to many).
-- Tutor and Course (one to many)
+- Tutor and Course (one to many).
-- Tutor and Certificate (one to many)
+- Tutor and Certificate (one to many).

 _________________________________________